JezKos/TimeManagement/README.md

 Connection string from storage account to BlobClient()

+## Postman + Flask on VM (postVM)

+- Add port (5000) in Azure to the allowed ports
+- app.run(host='0.0.0.0') # show the app endpoints to external
+- keep the app Running on the VM

+## reportvm

+- SQL query + save report
+- SDK to send the report to blob storage

 ## ssh key

 We generated ssh-keys for connecting our github repo with our VM.